 Led by director Dr. Shaheen Shariff, IMPACTS is a seven-year project to address sexual violence on university campuses across Canada and internationally.
-This project is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) in the amount of $2.6 million.
-It is further supported by an additional $3.7 million of in kind and cash contributions from five McGill Faculties, the McGill Vice Principal (Research and Innovation); 12 universities and 13 community partners.
+This project is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) in the amount of $2.5 million.
+It is further supported by an additional $3.7 million of in kind and cash contributions from five McGill Faculties, the McGill Vice Principal (Research and Innovation), 24 educational institutions (universities and colleges), and 9 community partners.

 The overarching goal of this project is to unearth, dismantle and prevent sexual violence within universities, and ultimately in society, through evidence-based research that will inform sustainable curriculum and policy change.
 Professor Shaheen Shariff of the Department of Integrated Studies in Education, Faculty of Education, McGill University, is the Director of this seven-year SSHRC Partnership Project.